mydatastack/google-analytics-to-s3/README.md

 }
 ```

 **Important:** Don't forget to change the endpoint in the code.
-Your endpoint
+The endpoint
 you can find in Cloudformation under the deployed Google Analytics Nested Stack
 [more](#google-analytics-duplicator-endpoint)